seatable/seatable-admin-docs/manual/config/dtable_db_conf.md

 In section `[SQL]`:

 - `max_result_rows`: Maximal number of rows that will be returned in one query, if `LIMIT` syntax is not used.
+Defaults to 100. (**Deprecated**: should use `default_result_rows` since 3.0 version)
+- `default_result_rows`: Maximal number of rows that will be returned in one query, if `LIMIT` syntax is not used.
 Defaults to 100.
+- `result_rows_hard_limit`: Maximal number of rows that will be returned in one query.
+If the number of rows specified in `LIMIT` syntax is larger than this option, the system still returns at most the number of rows that specified in this option.
+The default is 10000.

 Section `[backup]` contains options to configure backup functions (available since Enterprise Edition 3.0.0):

 - `dtable_storage_server_url`: The URL of dtable storage server.
 Required to enable automatic backup.
 For configuration of dtable storage server, please refer to [this documentation](./dtable_storage_server_conf.md).
 - `backup_interval`: The interval between each backup.
-Unit is in minutes.
-The default value is 1440 minutes (24 hours).
+Unit is in seconds.
+The default value is 86400 (24 hours).
 - `keep_backup_num`: The number of backups that will be kept, oldest backups will be removed.
 The default value is 3.

 Below is an example configuration: